|

 Click

-here to read an article about our research
+here to read an article about our research Our research group is studying the interaction of

 small organic and inorganic molecules with DNA.
 We use this approach to design